-- the right to receive cash flows from the asset has expired or been transferred; - all risk and rewards of ownership of the asset have been substantially transferred; and - the entity no longer controls the asset (i.e. no practical ability to make a unilateral decision to sell the asset to a third party).
+- the right to receive cash flows from the asset has expired or been transferred; - all risk and rewards of ownership of the asset have been substantially transferred; and the entity no longer controls the const (i.e. no practical objits to make a unilateral decision) - the entity no longer controls the asset (i.e. no practical ability to make a unilateral decision to sell the asset to a third part

-Australian Licenced Aircraft Engineers Association ABN 84 234 747 620 For the year ended 31 December 2020
+Australian Licenced Aircraft Engineers Association ABN 84 234 747 620 For the year ended 31 December 2021